-1.12 The method first used to achieve dialysis was the artificial kidney, or haemodialysis.
-This involves the attachment of the patient's circulation to a machine through which fluid is passed and exchange can take place.
+1.12 The method first used to achieve dialysis was the artificial kidney (also known as haemodialysis).
+This involves the attachment of the patient's circulation to a machine through which fluid is passed and harmful substances are removed from the blood.
 A disadvantage of this method is that some form of permanent access to the circulation must be produced to be used at every treatment.

-The majority of patients on haemodialysis receive three four-hour sessions a week, at either a hospital-based dialysis unit or a community-based unit (satellite unit) away from the main renal centre.
+The majority of patients on haemodialysis receive three four-hour sessions a week, at either a hospital-based dialysis centre or a communitybased unit (satellite unit) away from the main renal centre.
 A small number of patients perform their own dialysis at home (home haemodialysis) and the number and duration of treatments will vary.